 Alphabet is a multinational US-based company offering a large variety of technology services to customers and businesses globally.
 Starting off as a search engine start-up in 1998, Google expanded over time into different markets on both the client and server side.
-In 2021, Google's holding company Alphabet reported a global annual revenue of \$257,63 billion42, mainly coming from advertising.
+In 2021, Google's holding company Alphabet reported a global annual revenue of \$257.63 billion45, mainly coming from advertising.
 The Google Search website is the most visited website in the world and Google's search engine has a market share of 92.7% in Europe (see Figure 15).
-In 2006, Google acquired the currently second most visited website, YouTube.43 The Chrome web browser was launched by Google in 2008 and currently holds a 58.7%44 market share in Europe (see Figure 17).
+In 2006, https://abc.xyz/investor/static/pdf/2021Q4_alphabet_earnings_release.pdf

-42 GOOG Exhibit 99.1 Q4 2021 (abc.xyz) https://abc.xyz/investor/static/pdf/2021Q4 alphabet earnings release.pdf
+45 GOOG Exhibit 99.1 Q4 2021 (abc.xyz)